 Remember that if you ever decide to stop taking Ozempic, you need to speak to your doctor first, since it affects your blood sugar levels and you shouldn’t just stop taking it abruptly.

-Also, Ozempic has not received approval for children or adolescents under the age of 18.
+Also, Ozempic is not approved for use in children or adolescents under the age of 18.

 Ozempic and Alcohol